hashicorp/terraform-provider-azurerm/website/docs/r/advisor_suppression.html.markdown

 ---

-* `suppressed_duration` - (Optional) The interval in seconds during which the Advisor Recommendation will be suppressed.
+* `duration_days` - (Optional) The interval in seconds during which the Advisor Recommendation will be suppressed.
 Specifying `-1` will suppress forever.

 ## Attributes Reference